delgoodie/Ref-Cal-Auto/README.md

 Otherwise, if the requirements are met, the script will next make a text file names {model name}.txt containing the corrected data at every nanometer for customer reference.

 Next the Certificate is made, first as a word doc.
-This certificate is generated using a pre-existing word doc called template.docx, which is located in the User Data folder, which in the root directory of the executable.
-Opening up the template.docx file reveals that there are several variables or flags (encased in angled brackets < >) which will be replaced by the script with data from the scan.
+This certificate is generated using a pre-existing word doc called, which is located in the User Data folder, which in the root directory of the executable.
+Opening up one of the template docx file reveals that there are several variables or flags (encased in angled brackets < >) which will be replaced by the script with data from the scan.
 This includes:
 * serial number (sn)
 * model name (model)